Aswin-2k4/Student_Mark_Predictor/README.md

 # Student_Mark_Predictor
 A simple Machine Learning project that predicts a student’s exam marks based on lifestyle and study-related factors.
-This project uses Linear Regression from scikit-learn.
+This project uses Linear Regression from scikit-learn and is deployed using Streamlit for interactive predictions.